-The first step in this assessment is determining the comprehensive list of all applications in use.
+The first step in an application assessment is determining the comprehensive list of all applications in use.
 This step alone can be revealing.
 You begin to see what applications are duplicative, i.e., one department uses MailChimp, another uses Constant Contact.
 Also, you see what “shadow IT” has been established by segments of users, such as Slack for one group and Teams for another, or personal Dropbox accounts are being used to communicate documents to members.
 This list will also include “not so normal” applications, things that may have been custom-built or developed in-house.

-The goal of this initial step is strictly to gather information about what applications are in use.
-The next step is to gather information about how these applications are being used.
-To achieve this, CIMATRI, using our partnership with Info-Tech Research, conducts a survey of users which asks key questions about how users view the applications they use.
+The next step in an application assessment is to gather information about how these applications are being used.
+To achieve this, we leverage our partnership with Info-Tech Research to conduct a survey of users and ask key questions about how users view the applications they use.

-Data and opinion have been gathered— now what?
-The Application Portfolio Assessment tool then takes the data and creates application by application scorecards to include (but not limited to) such things as the following:
+The Application Assessment tool then takes the data and creates application-by-application scorecards to include (but not limited to) such things as the following:

 Using the application scores as a spur to deeper investigation, follow-up interviews with teams can be conducted.
 The difference is, you are going in with specific questions about information the tool has provided.
 This reduces the time required to get to that deeper dive.

-An additional benefit to the Application Portfolio Assessment is the ability to benchmark against similar organizations through Info-Tech’s research.
+An additional benefit to the Application Assessment is the ability to benchmark against similar organizations through Info-Tech’s research.
 You’ll be able to see how your application landscape stacks up against real data from other organizations.

 Through the power of data analytics, the scorecard produced gives you rich insight into the health of your application stack so that strategic, objective decisions can be made to strengthen it.
-Employing this tool and others in the suite of diagnostics used by CIMATRI moves you from “I think this might be true,” about your applications to “I know this is true and I can see what to do.”
+Employing this tool and others in the suite of diagnostics used by Cimatri moves you from “I think this might be true,” about your applications to “I know this is true and I can see what to do.”